shenzhou05/SRP-Chinese-Translation/Pages/HDRP/Materials-Shaders-Overview.md

-# Materials and Shaders

 The High Definition Render Pipeline introduces multiple Shaders that contain new properties to help you fulfill all of your rendering needs to a high standard.
 They are purpose built to cover everything from standard lit and unlit Materials all the way to terrain, decals, and advanced layered Materials.

-When you create a new Material, it uses the [Lit Shader](Lit-Shader.html) by default.
+When you create a new Material, it uses the [Lit Shader](https://github.com/Unity-Technologies/ScriptableRenderPipeline/wiki/Lit-Shader) by default.

 To change the Shader for a Material: